This page describes an example of a developer workflow for building pipelines using GPUs.

 For more information about using GPUs with Dataflow, see Dataflow support for GPUs.
 For information and examples on how to enable GPUs in your Dataflow jobs, see Using GPUs and Processing Landsat satellite images with GPUs.

-Using Apache Beam in combination with NVIDIA GPUs, you can create large-scale data processing pipelines that handle preprocessing and inference.
-There are a few things to be aware of when you're using GPUs for local development:
+Using Apache Beam with NVIDIA GPUs lets you create large-scale data processing pipelines that handle preprocessing and inference.
+When you're using GPUs for local development, consider the following information:

-Oftentimes, the data processing workflows use additional libraries that need to be installed in the launch environment and in the execution environment on Dataflow workers.
-This adds additional steps to the development workflow for configuring pipeline requirements or Using custom containers in Dataflow, as you might want to have a local development environment that mimics the production environment as closely as possible.
+Oftentimes, the data processing workflows use additional libraries that you need to install in the launch environment and in the execution environment on Dataflow workers.
+This configuration adds steps to the development workflow for configuring pipeline requirements or for using custom containers in Dataflow.
+You might want a local development environment that mimics the production environment as closely as possible.

-If you're using a library that implicitly makes use of NVIDIA GPUs, and your code doesn't require any changes to support GPUs, you don't need to change your development workflow for configuring pipeline requirements or building custom containers.
+If you're using a library that implicitly uses NVIDIA GPUs, and your code doesn't require any changes to support GPUs, you don't need to change your development workflow to configure pipeline requirements or to build custom containers.

-Some libraries do not switch transparently between the CPU and GPU usage, and hence require specific builds and different code paths.
-To replicate the code-run-code development life cycle for this scenario, additional steps are required.
+Some libraries don't switch transparently between the CPU and GPU usage, and hence require specific builds and different code paths.
+To replicate the code-run-code development lifecycle for this scenario, additional steps are required.

-When running local experiments, it might be useful to replicate the Dataflow worker's environment as closely as possible.
-Depending on the library, you might need a machine with a GPU and the required GPU libraries installed, which might not be available from your local environment.
+When running local experiments, it's useful to replicate the environment of the Dataflow worker as closely as possible.
+Depending on the library, you might need a machine with a GPU and the required GPU libraries installed.
+This type of machine might not be available in your local environment.
 You can emulate the Dataflow runner environment using a container running on a GPU-equipped Google Cloud virtual machine.

-It is unlikely to have a pipeline composed entirely of transformations that require a GPU.
-A typical pipeline has an ingestion stage (using one of the many sources provided by Apache Beam), followed by data manipulation or shaping transforms, which then feed into a GPU transform.
+It's unlikely to have a pipeline composed entirely of transformations that require a GPU.
+A typical pipeline has an ingestion stage that uses one of the many sources provided by Apache Beam.
+That stage is followed by data manipulation or shaping transforms, which then feed into a GPU transform.